tanyuan/tanyuan.github.io/bio.md

 <span class="note">Taipei, Taiwan</span>

-I am a Master's student and Human-Computer Interaction researcher in Communications and Multimedia Lab at National Taiwan University.
+He is a Human-Computer Interaction researcher focusing on novel interfaces.
+He likes to experiment new ways of physical interaction with virtual world, such as using [spatial sensors](/projects/wayout), [robotic arms](/projects/stylus) and [electrical muscle stimulation](/projects/emsairguitar).
+He believes interfaces that integrate digital information with body movement and haptic sensation would bring us total harmony between human and technology.

-I like to experiment new ways of physical interaction with virtual world, such as using [spatial sensors](/projects/wayout), [robotic arms](/projects/stylus) and [electrical muscle stimulation](/projects/emsairguitar).
-I believe interfaces that integrate digital information with body movement and haptic sensation would bring us total harmony between human and technology.
+He received his M.S. from the Graduate Institute of Networking and Multimedia (2018), National Taiwan University, and B.S. in Electrical Engineering (2016), National Taiwan University.
+He currently works as a research assistant at NTU IoX Center.

-I am also interested in new media art.
-I curated [a tech art exhibtion](/projects/speculative-ntu) based on speculative design in campus.
+He is also interested in new media art.
+He curated [a tech art exhibtion](/projects/speculative-ntu) based on speculative design in campus.